 The most recent member of the Hand Signs collection family is the American Sign Language “I love you” sign.
 This one definitely has a lot more to it than just a cool piece of art.
 I have learned more about the deaf community through my friend, Laura Brown, who is an ASL interpreter.
 I wanted to honor this beautiful language that allows their voices to be heard.

 Creating this collection felt different than my other pieces.
 These hand signs don’t carry the same personal memories or emotions that most of my others, but these prints do carry a lot of joy!
 What hand sign would you like to see next?

 The Lines Collection is more abstract than any of my other collections.
 Lately, I’ve been feeling very inspired to paint in this abstract style and have added several new pieces to this collection.
 It’s not hard to see that this collection carries a lot of emotion.

-I’ve started to introduce more color in these new pieces and I feel like its a reflection of how I am getting more comfortable with myself as I get to know myself better at this stage in life where I’m learning to juggle my roles as a wife, mother, business owner, and an artist.
+As I get to know myself better in this stage in life where I’m learning to juggle my roles as a wife, mother, business owner, and artist, I am getting more comfortable with myself.
 There is a new level of certainty that I see in these pieces and I can’t wait to share them with you.